Rachael Craw

 Rachael Craw is a New Zealand writer of fantasy, romance and YA sci-fi cross-over books.
-She is an English and Drama teacher and lives in Nelson with her husband and three children.
+She is an English and Drama teacher and lives in Christchurch with her husband and three children.

 Biography

 Rachael Craw was born and raised in Christchurch.
 She completed a degree in Classical Studies and Drama at the University of Canterbury and then trained as a secondary school teacher and taught English for several years at Christchurch Girls' High School and Rangi Ruru Girls' College.